Impax Asset Management Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-An announcement from Impax Asset Management ( (GB:IPX) ) is now available.
+The latest announcement is out from Impax Asset Management ( (GB:IPX) ).

-Impax Asset Management Group plc has executed a share buyback transaction, purchasing 20,000 of its ordinary shares at a price of 200 GBp each as part of its ongoing buyback program.
-This move, which results in a total of 545,000 shares repurchased since the program’s inception, aims to enhance shareholder value and optimize the company’s capital structure, leaving 132,051,554 shares in circulation.
+Impax Asset Management Group plc has repurchased 20,000 of its ordinary shares as part of a buyback program initiated in May 2025.
+This transaction, conducted through Peel Hunt LLP, is part of a broader strategy to manage the company’s share capital, with a total of 585,000 shares repurchased to date.
+The cancellation of these shares will adjust the total voting rights, potentially impacting shareholder calculations under regulatory guidelines.

 Spark’s Take on GB:IPX Stock